 Batman and Harley Quinn: Atonal Mess, by Tyler Smith

 In Sam Liu’s economically-titled Batman and Harley Quinn, the tone is set early.
 In a fun and energetic opening credits sequence, Harley is constantly causing Batman trouble.
 The animation is stripped down, like the beginning of Catch Me If You Can, and is playful enough to make one wonder if this film will actually be a sort of comedy.
-However, once the film really gets going, Liu incorporates moments of pathos, which could help to deepen the film, but ultimately feel out of place, ultimately leading us to wonder what exactly DC Animation was trying to accomplish with the film.
+However, once the film really gets going, Liu incorporates moments of pathos, which could help to deepen the film, but ultimately feel out of place, leading us to wonder what exactly DC Animation was trying to accomplish with the film.

 I recognize that to build a film around Harley Quinn – for my money, the most overexposed comic book character of the last ten years – is to ride the line between goofy comedy and psychotic tragedy.
 The dual nature of the character is something that has made her so compelling since she first burst into the Batman landscape in the brilliant Batman: The Animated Series.
 The film appears to take place in the timeless world of that series, grounding the events in a dark reality that we would normally welcome, but seems incongruous with the events of this film.